-2.2.2 This section is to be completed only if bidder is proposing any person in fulfillment of this requirement who is not an employee of the bidder.
-One copy of this certification must be submitted for each non-e employee proposed.
-AVAILABILITY AND STATUS OF PERSONNEL oposed candidate), certify that I consent to my (name of firm) in response to the er)."
-Signature of Proposed Personnel Date 2.3 CERTIFICATION 4- Federal Contractors Program for Employment Equity - Bid Certification By submitting a bid, the Bidder certifies that the Bidder, and Joint Venture, is not named on the Federal Contractors Prog Limited Eligibility to Bid" list (http://publiservice.gc.ca/service: Resources and Skills Development Canada (HRSDC) - Laboratory gram (FCP) for employment equity " FCP s/fcp-pcf/index_f.htm) available from Human Canada will have the right to declare a bid non-responsive if the Bidder is a Joint Venture, appears on the "FCP Limited E award.
-2.4 CERTIFICATION 5- CONFLICT OF INTEREST Canada may have engaged the assistance of private so solicitation.
-Responses to this solicitation from any such of Bidder or any of its subcontractors, employees, agents or involved will be deemed to be in conflict of interest (real or Bidder represents and certifies that is has not received, nor resuch contractor or from any other company or individual in solicitation or in the definition of the technical requirement. there is no conflict of interest as stated above. contractor or with respect to which any such representatives are in any manner directly represeived) and will not be considered.
-The requested, any information or advice from any any way involved in the preparation of this Signature Date
+One copy of this certification must be submi itted for each non-employee proposed.
+AVAILABILITY AND STATUS OF PERSO NNEL "I, résumé being submitted on beha Request for Proposal (name of proposed candidate), certify that I consent to my alf of (name of firm) in response to the(RFP number)."
+Signature of Proposed Personnel Date 2.3 CERTIFICATION 4- Federal Conf tractors Program for Employment Equity - Bid Certification Joint Venture, is not named on the Federa at the Bidder, and any of the Bidder's members if the Bidder is a all Contractors Program (FCP) for employment equity "FCP rvice.gc.ca/services/fcp-pcf/index_f.htm) available from Human da (HRSDC) - Labour's website.
+I non-responsive if the Bidder, or any member of the Bidder if the "FCP Limited Eligibility to Bid" list at the time of contract 2.4 CERTIFICATION 5- CONFLICT O OF INTEREST solicitation.
+Responses to this solicitation Bidder or any of its subcontractors, empinvolved will be deemed to be in conflict Bidder represents and certifies that is has such contractor or from any other compared to the solicitation of the solic ance of private sector contractors in the preparation of this in from any such contractor or with respect to which any such ployees, agents or representatives are in any manner directly of interest (real or perceived) and will not be considered.
+The not received, nor requested, any information or advice from any any or individual in any way involved in the preparation of this nical requirement.
+The Bidder further warrants and certifies that ove.
+Signature Date